Maouxi/maouxi.github.io/collections/_posts/2020-08-18-android-signal-quality.md

 If you need more informations about the signal strength you have to jump to the next section.

 > Validate is trully necessary for your use case to request access to the `getCellSignalStrengths()`.
 You are going to add the location permission.
-This permission need to be requested at runtime on Android 23 and above and complicat the implementation, even more user don't really likes to share their position if they don't know why!
+This permission need to be requested at runtime on Android 23 and above and and makes implementation more difficult.
+Also, user don't really likes to share their position if they don't know why!

-### Android API < 23
+### Android API >= 17

 You need to add the `ACCESS_COARSE_LOCATION` permission to the manifest.
 Why!?
 I don't find an offical doc.
-But this callback gives more information than the simple signal strengths, and they probably can be used to localize the user.
+But this callback gives more information than the simple signal strength, and it probably can be used to localize the user.

 ```xml
 <manifest>